rmcclosk/thesis/reading/notes.md

 * Gibbs random fields?
 Something to look into.
 * It would be easier to directly simulate the summary statistics, rather than simulate the data and then calculate them.

+**[@wang2014approximate]**

+* An exponential random graph (ERG) model assigns a probability to each network as the exponential of a weighted sum of several network statistics.
+* Assumes the set of possible edge weights is finite, so that the number of possible networks is also finite.
+* There seems to be no methods to exactly sample from ERG probability distributions?
+* There is too much math in here.
+* Propose a M-H move on graphs, which either adds an edge, deletes an edge, or completes a triangle.

 # Kernel-ABC